 Search for opportunities to participate in a vision or eye-related research study.

-Pioneering work conducted at UT Southwestern Medical Center provides our plastic surgeons with insight on facial aging and effective cosmetic procedures.
+Pioneering work conducted at UT Southwestern Medical Center provides our ear, nose, and throat surgeons with insight on facial aging and effective cosmetic procedures.

 New Concepts in Eye Rejuvenation

 The advances our team continues to introduce offer significant advantages over some conventional methods, which can sometimes result in a pulled, “windswept” look.

 Recent advances include a five-step lower-eyelid rejuvenation process we pioneered to improve results and reduce the complexities of eye rejuvenation.
 This type of procedure might be considered challenging at other surgical centers, but UT Southwestern simplified the surgical process to achieve a natural, more youthful look after the procedure.